 - Anyone who develops symptoms should not ascend further until the symptoms have settled.
 If they are getting worse then immediate descent is recommended.

 - Dexamethasone has evidence of benefit and the recommended adult doses are 2 mg every six hours or 4 mg every twelve hours.
-They should be used for a maximum of ten days to avoid adrenal suppression.
+It should not be used for more than ten days to avoid adrenal suppression.

 - There is no robust evidence that ginkgo biloba extract is effective in preventing AMS.

-- Nifedipine can be used prophylactically (20 mg SR bd or 30 mg LA od) for individuals with a history of HAPE.
+- Nifedipine can be used prophylactically (30 mg bd of a slow-release preparation) for individuals with high risk or a previous history of HAPE.

 Other high-altitude conditions